ZachMatheny/Cybersecurity-Fundamentals-/README.md

 		<h1>Performing a Web Site and Database Attack by Exploiting Identified Vulnerabilities</h1>
 			<h2>Overview</h2>
 				<p>
-				In this lab, I delved into conducting penetration tests on web applications and servers before their production implementation.
+				I conducted penetration tests in this lab on web applications and servers before their production implementation.
 				This preemptive measure is essential for identifying vulnerabilities and mitigating potential risks inherent in deployment.
 Exploring the intricacies of cyber threats, I learned about cross-site scripting (XSS) attacks, where attackers manipulate web forms to inject and execute malicious scripts, jeopardizing user data security.
 Additionally, I delved into reflective cross-site scripting attacks, leveraging trusted user servers to execute nefarious scripts within trusted sites, presenting significant security risks.
 Furthermore, the lab illuminated the threat posed by SQL injection attacks, which can extract sensitive data from databases.